Primary Investment Objective

 **The management and administrative fee is set by the Northwestern Board of Trustees and used to support the University's direct and indirect costs related to gift-funded activities.

 The secondary investment objective is for Endowment returns to exceed the target composite benchmark.
 The composite benchmark’s asset class weights and benchmark components are based on the target asset allocation policy as described under the Asset Allocation tab.
 Since it is not possible to invest in the composite benchmark, Endowment performance is also measured against a 70 percent equity / 30 percent bond portfolio.

 This performance goal is to seek superior gains within each asset class (U.S. Equity, Fixed Income, etc.) through the performance of outside investment managers against their respective asset class benchmark.
 Occasionally, investment concentrations to or away from an asset class target, or an investment theme, can also add value against this benchmark.

 The Endowment performed in line with the composite benchmark for the most recent fiscal year but underperformed for the three- and five-year periods.
 Longer term, the portfolio outperformed the policy benchmark for the 10-, 15-, and 20-year periods.
 While the Endowment has generally exceeded the 70 percent equity / 30 percent bond portfolio, it underperformed in the most recent year significantly enough to impact several recent periods.

 As of August 31, 2020

 Tertiary Investment Objective

 A third performance objective is realizing investment returns competitive with those of peer institutions.
-According to an annual study of colleges and universities by Cambridge Associates, which provides comparative data on returns of peers for the period ending June 30, 2019, Northwestern performed in the top quartile in the five- and 10-year periods and in the second quartile for the three-year period.
+According to an annual study of colleges and universities by Cambridge Associates, which provides comparative data on the returns of our peers for the period ending June 30, 2020, Northwestern performed in the top quartile in the 10- and 20-year periods and in the second quartile for the one-, three-, and five-year periods.